-The LEAPNOW Team
+The LEAPYEAR Team

 Cassie Bull M.A., BC-DTR

-Executive & Academic Director & Co-Founder
+LEAPYEAR Co-Founder & Academic Director

-Cassie co-founded and has been co-directing LEAPNOW since 2002.
+Cassie co-founded and has been co-directing the LEAPYEAR program since 2002.
 With creativity as the leading force in her life, Cassie began her journey into adulthood as a dancer and a baker.
 Both became lifelong passions and the cornerstones of everything else she has done.
 After earning a BFA from Wichita State University, Cassie had a full career as a professional dancer, choreographer, and teacher in Colorado and New York.
 Discovering that more was happening in her dance classes than just learning to dance, Cassie went on to earn a Masters in Somatic Psychology in 1988 and worked in psychiatric hospitals, bringing her love of movement and creativity to the mentally ill.

 As a therapeutic activities program director in a psychiatric hospital in New York, she developed a horticulture program, a dance/yoga program, and a cooking program for adolescent and adult addicts as well as leading movement therapy groups for all the residents at the psychiatric hospital.
 During this time Cassie received her ADTR (Advanced Registry, Dance Therapist) and Certification in Authentic Movement.
 She subsequently directed the Somatic Psychology Department at Naropa University in Boulder, Colorado - training dance therapists and body-centered psychotherapists.
 She is most juiced about the intersection of movement, passion and creativity and her current creative passion is in creating works of fabric art.
 Cassie is an affiliate faculty member at Naropa University.
 Cassie also created and leads a training in Authentic Movement facilitation called Body Visible/Body Invisible (BVBI).

-Rebecca began a lifelong adventure of learning and service at the University of San Francisco where she majored in International Studies with an emphasis on Politics of Latin America.
+A five-year LEAPYEAR veteran, Rebecca began a lifelong adventure of learning and service at the University of San Francisco where she majored in International Studies with an emphasis on Politics of Latin America.
 While studying abroad in El Salvador, Rebecca worked in a cooperative where she learned to repair bus seats, sew anything, make dentures and roast coffee.
 She was greatly inspired by her experience accompanying those struggling for justice and liberation.

 After graduating from college, she backpacked, biked, and ate her way through Guatemala, Belize and Mexico, honing her travel skills and perfecting her Spanish.
 She returned to California inspired by the value of experiential learning through intentional travel.
-Before LEAPNOW, Rebecca spent five years working in San Francisco’s Mission District creating pathways to higher education for underserved youth in the community.
+Before LEAPNOW, Rebecca spent five years working in San Franciscoís Mission District creating pathways to higher education for underserved youth in the community.
 She is an aspiring baker, juggler and muralist.

-Born in a leap year, Sam founded and has directed LEAPNOW from 1994 through 2016.
+Born in a leap year, Sam founded and has directed LEAPNOW from 1994 through the present.
 After earning a degree in geology from Princeton U. in 1982, he made a decision not to use the word "career" until he was at least 30, choosing instead to follow the "golden thread" of whatever he most wanted to do.
 This resulted in 9 years of exploration in the U.S., Asia, Central America and Europe.
 Some of the highlights were: Extensive study in Hindu and Carmelite(Catholic) monasteries in India and the U.S.; work as a carpenter, waiter, computer consultant, folk music restaurant manager, lobster fisherman, and trail crew leader in California and Alaska.
 Continuing to follow the golden thread after 30, he coordinated a program for the homeless in Seattle, directed a job-training program for youth-at-risk (the New Hampshire Conservation Corps), and was the Career Services Director and International Student Advisor at Naropa University for 2 years.
 He is a senior fellow of the Hendricks Institute, and is certified in Conscious Relationship Transformation and Body-Centered Transformation through the Institute.
 Sam is an affiliate faculty member at Naropa University.

 Student Journey Coordinator